-Some HR managers feel it’s not necessary to conduct exit interviews with retiring staff.
+Some HR managers feel it's not necessary to conduct exit interviews with retiring staff.
 I tend to disagree with this idea though.
-Just because someone is retiring, that doesn’t mean their experience of your company culture or employee morale is invalid.
-In fact, if they are retiring after many years with your company, you may get more useful information out of their exit interview feedback than you’d expect.
+Just because someone is retiring, that doesn't mean their experience of your organization is invalid.

-Once an employee has officially resigned, have your designated HR team member contact them to discuss setting up an exit interview.
+Once an employee has officially resigned, have your designated HR person or leader contact them to discuss setting up an exit interview.

 Explain to the employee what they can expect during the exit interview process.
 Let them know the following:

-The purpose of the interview (i.e., to find out how we can avoid losing more valuable employees like you)
+- The purpose of the interview (i.e., to find out how we can avoid losing more valuable employees like them)

 Exit interview questions: developing your template